-How a family dispute created a new airline
+New airline's first flights sell out in 11 mins

 Nieh, on the other hand, is confident.

-"The development of Starlux doesn't solely rely on the Taiwan market.
+"The development of STARLUX doesn't solely rely on the Taiwan market.
 Taipei has a superior geographical location -- you can reach major Asian cities within five hours" he says.

 "Located in a central position connecting North America, North Asia and Southeast Asia, Taiwan has the best foundation to develop as an aviation hub.
 By introducing and building its hardware and software, the aviation industry of Taiwan will hopefully become the transportation hub of Asia, strengthen its transit services and bring a large number of international passengers to Taiwan."